 Wowza Streaming Engine™ media server software version 4.7.7 and later supports WebRTC streaming, however, we recommend that you update to version 4.8.5 and later to capitalize on expanded functionality and enhancements to publisher reliability.
-Wowza Streaming Engine can ingest source WebRTC audio and video content and deliver it to supporting players, or it can transcode WebRTC to other streaming protocols, including HLS, HDS, RTMP, RTSP, and Microsoft Smooth Streaming.
+Wowza Streaming Engine can ingest source WebRTC audio and video content and deliver it to supporting players, or it can transcode WebRTC to other streaming protocols, including HLS, MPEG-DASH, RTMP, and RTSP.
 To record a WebRTC stream with Wowza Streaming Engine, it must use the H.264 video codec.
 If your WebRTC source isn't H.264, you must transcode it and record the transcoded rendition.

 To record a live WebRTC stream, do the following:

 - Install the LiveStreamRecorder module.
 For more information, see Record live streams in Wowza Streaming Engine.

 - Open [install-dir]/conf/Application.xml in a text editor, and add the following properties to the end of the <StreamRecorder>/<Properties> container.
 Note that these properties must be used together.
 Don't configure one without configuring the other, too.